Mikedeejay2/SimpleStackPlugin/README.md

 versions of Simple Stack, could include bugs.

 ### Translating
-Translating this plugin into other languages is going to be managed on a Discord server once the 2.0 update is finished.
+Translations for this project will be managed on Crowdin once the 2.0 update is finished.
 Alternatively, a pull request can be submitted to update a language file.

 ### Downloads
 This plugin can be downloaded through any of the below links: